clhedrick/kerberos/README.md

 # Summary

+Note that the accounting application, in ./accounts, is no longer maintained.
+I'm not doing updates for dependency bugs.
+We've rewritten it in python.
+If anyone is interested I'd be happy to make it available, but it seems likely that our policy needs are site-specific.
+The overall design is the same as the java application, so if you find that useful, tell me and I'll make the python one available.

 This is support code for Kerberos and IPA, created as part of a project to fully Kerberize the Rutgers CS department.
 We are specifically interested in secure NFS.
 However the software here may